Better Me

 • Rest: Resting the affected joint and muscle is the first step in coping with bursitis.
 “This means taking a break from activities that put pressure on that part of your body, giving it time to heal,” Dr. Batterton said.
 “Don’t push through the pain.”

-• Ice and heat therapy: Ice packs wrapped in a thin towel can help reduce swelling and pain.
+• Ice and heat therapy: Ice packs wrapped in a thin towel can help reduce swelling and pain in the affected area.
 Apply ice for 15-20 minutes at a time.
 You can also use dry or moist heat, such as a heating pad or warm bath, to soothe sore joints and increase blood flow.

 • Over-the-counter (OTC) pain relievers: Take nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen, to relieve pain and reduce swelling.
 Ask your health care provider or a pharmacist for help if you have questions about dosage.
 “There are OTC creams, gels and patches that contain ingredients like menthol, NSAIDs and topical lidocaine that can be applied directly to the area to help provide pain relief,” Dr. Batterton said.